standard/standard/README.md

 ### Why would I use JavaScript Standard Style?

 The beauty of JavaScript Standard Style is that it's simple.
-No one wants to maintain multiple hundred-line `.jshintrc` and `.jscs` for every module/project they maintain.
+No one wants to maintain multiple hundred-line `.jshintrc` and `.jscs` for every module/project they work on.
 Enough of this madness!

 This module saves you time in two ways: